Ways to Give

 We have responded to similar disasters in the region, including Hurricane Beryl in 2024, which caused severe damage in Grenada.

-Thanks to pre-positioned supplies in Panama and strong local partnerships, we were able to respond rapidly with aid including tents, cooking sets, solar lights and mosquito nets.
+Thanks to pre-positioned supplies in Panama and strong local partnerships, we were able to respond rapidly with shelter and aid including tents, cooking sets, solar lights and mosquito nets.

 We store aid in strategic locations around the world to ensure we are ready to respond before a disaster happens.